kavixiu/courseware-lms-content/contributor_templates/contributor_process.md

 #### Guidelines for recording audio and video:

-  * Talk at consistent speed, be aware of language, avoid saying “um”.
+  * Talk at a consistent speed, be aware of language, avoid saying “um”.
 Tone is somewhat casual and friendly, but always professional.
 Try not to use acronyms, which can be exclusive for some learners.
-  * Speak in first person.
+  * Speak in first person, directly to the viewer.
 "We" refers to Puppet the company, not "we" the narrator and viewer.
   * For Demo and Product Walkthrough videos, it is fine to record the audio and video “live” using Screenflow.
   * For Training videos, we prefer that you record audio/video separately in order to get the highest quality recordings of each.
 These will be synced in post-production.
   * High quality audio is necessary.
 Ideally audio should be recorded in a webinar room such as Snuffy, using the Audition software.
 If this is not possible, you must use an external microphone (not your built-in microphone) to record into your computer.
 If you do not already have one, you can order a headset from IT help desk  by filling out a request form [here](https://tickets.puppetlabs.com/servicedesk/customer/portal/2).
 It should arrive within a few business days.
   * Ensure that your on-screen visuals/text are high contrast and easy to read.
 Be sure your capture settings are recording at 1920 x 1080 pixels.
 Record your screencast!

 ### 4. When you're done:
   * Export your video as an mp4 file (web resolution set to high) and upload it to Box.
 Send your Box link, along with a link to your narration transcript to the Services Portfolio team (services-portfolio@puppet.com) for editing and upload.
+Thanks for your contribution!